edgexfoundry/edgex-docs/docs_src/microservices/device/supported/device-usb-camera/supplementary-info/advanced-options.md

         }
         ```

-1. Use one of the supported `FrameRates` values from the previous command output to set the frame rate based on `path_index`
+1. Use one of the supported `FrameRates` value from the previous command output to set the frame rate based on `path_index`
     or `stream_format`.

     !!! example - "Example Set FrameRate Command"